 He was elected chair of our board effective Jan.
-1, 2017, succeeding the late Herbert Sandler, our founding chairman.
+1, 2017, succeeding the late Herbert Sandler, our founding chair.

 Mr. Sagan is also a director of two public companies, VMware Inc. and Moderna, Inc., as well as several private businesses.

 Earlier in his career, Mr. Sagan worked at Akamai Technologies, Inc., a company he joined as employee #15 and chief operating officer in 1998, and then became its president in 1999.
 He was appointed CEO and elected to the Akamai board of directors in 2005.
 He served as chief executive through 2012 and as a director until 2019.